VB Decompiler News

 - Persian translation of the documentation and GUI by Ehsan Salehi

-- BugFix: Incorrect analyzing of temp variable for some exception Handlers (.NET)
+- BugFix: Incorrect analysis of temp variable for some exception Handlers (.NET)

 - BugFix: Calculating size of some large "~" structures (.NET)